European History - From Prehistory To 19TH Century

 Greece

-The Ancient Greek civilization started with the formation of City States in Greece around 8th
+The Ancient Greek civilization started with the formation of city-states in Greece around the 8th

 The

-Hellenistic period started after death of Alexander the Great in 323 BC and
+Hellenistic period started after the death of Alexander the Great in 323 BC and

-lasted till 30 BC when Roman Empire occupied all these areas of Greece.
+lasted till 30 BC when the Roman Empire occupied all these areas of Greece.
 In the

-effect of Greek civilization for next two to three centuries.
+effect of Greek civilization for the next two to three centuries.
 This process is known as

 Hellenization.